nebari-dev/nebari-docs/docs/docs/community/style-guide.md

 Nebari's documentation follows the [Google developer documentation style guide](https://developers.google.cn/style).
 This style guide is very thorough, and therefore very large.
 We have a shorter list of guidelines in the following sections for a quick reference.

-These are not rules, they are suggestions.
-Follow your best judgment and feel free to add to this document!
+These are not rules but rather best practices we have built over time.
+Follow your best judgment, and feel free to add to this document following our contribution guidelines!

 ## Guiding principle :sparkles: